privacyguides/privacyguides.org/docs/data-redaction.md

 [:material-tag-minus: Clean Image Metadata](https://icloud.com/shortcuts/fb774ddb7b5b4296871776c67ac0fff9){ .md-button }

 You can also use it as a model for your own shortcut; just make sure that the **Preserve Metadata** option under the **Convert** action is unchecked.
-Once added, the shortcut appears in the share sheet that appears when you select the :octicons-share-24: Share button.
-You can select multiple images to remove their metadata.
+Once added, you can access the shortcut in the share sheet that appears when you select the :octicons-share-24: Share button.
+You can select multiple images and invoke the shortcut to remove their metadata all at once.

 This shortcut removes metadata such as location, device model, lens model, and other camera information.
 It also sets the image creation date to the time the shortcut was used.